Last updated on March 20, 2026

 Blue often struggles to remove resolved permanents, though it has a few outs.
 Witness Protection is an unassuming aura that shuts down a problematic creature, stripping that Elesh Norn, Grand Cenobite or Ulamog, the Ceaseless Hunger of all relevant abilities.
 Your opponents often chump with the 1/1 left behind, so it’s not a perfect answer to recursive threats or commanders, but it’s a great way to buy a little time.

-In a color dedicated to drawing cards, a payoff is great.
-Wizard Class is another slow one since you need to get to the third level to be happy with it, but it’s a strong win condition for a deck dedicated to drawing multiple cards a turn.
+In a color dedicated to drawing cards, a card draw payoff is great.
+Wizard Class is another slow one since you need to get to the third level to be happy with it, but this class enchantment is a strong win condition for a deck dedicated to drawing multiple cards a turn.
 It’s relatively easy to get four or more counters a turn with this card, and blue has some incredible creatures to stack high, like Blighted Agent and Invisible Stalker.

 Retreat to Coralhelm’s claim to fame is its utility as a combo piece.
 Paired with cards like Sakura-Tribe Scout and a Karoo land, typically Simic Growth Chamber, it’s easy to establish infinite loops that win on the spot.
 It’s a little underwhelming outside of those combo situations, but the scry helps you dig to your win condition, and the untap does a passable Lotus Cobra impression if you have a mana dork in play.

 Teferi's Ageless Insight is the perfect card for any players who want to cast a Brainstorm to draw six cards.
-This is a great utility piece alongside cards that care about your drawing cards, like Teferi's Tutelage or Wizard Class.
+This is a great utility piece alongside cards that care about you drawing cards, like Teferi's Tutelage or Wizard Class.
 It doesn’t go into every deck; you need a way to exploit this for extra card draw.
-But it’s often the best draw engine in decks that exploit it, and helps tear through your deck to win with Laboratory Maniac.
+But it’s often the best draw engine in decks that do, and helps tear through your deck to win with Laboratory Maniac.

 Blue plays best at instant speed thanks to premium countermagic and brilliant card draw.
 Some of the toughest decisions a blue mage needs to make are whether they should tap out and grow their board or hold up countermagic.
 Leyline of Anticipation removes this choice in the best way.
-This kind of effect is incredibly strong to start the game with, and 4 mana isn’t a bad price to pay later in the game in exchange for never having to tap out on your turn again.
+This is an incredibly strong leyline effect to start the game with, and 4 mana isn’t a bad price to pay later in the game in exchange for never having to tap out on your turn again.

 Fraying Sanity gives mill decks the reach they need to win the game.
-If you look at milling in terms of dealing damage, you need to deal 50 or so damage to your opponent if you account for their opening seven and a few draw steps.
+If you look at milling in terms of dealing damage, you need to deal 50 or so damage to your opponent if you account for their opening seven and a few draw steps, and that's just in 60-card formats.
 Doubling your mill makes mill spells that much more effective, and it’s especially necessary in Commander, where the deck size and opponent count jump dramatically.
-It’s also a great combo finisher with cards like Fraying Sanity that mill half your opponents’ library.
+It’s also a great combo finisher with cards like Kitsune's Technique that mill half your opponents’ library.

 Telling people no is blue’s whole deal, and Arcane Laboratory shuts them down before their turn has started.
 Rule of Law is a powerful controlling piece in any deck and pairs well with blue’s permission and high density of instants.
 Your opponents only getting one spell prevents them from baiting your countermagic with weaker cards and gives you the final say in whether their spell resolves.
 Focusing on instants lets you play multiple spells a turn cycle while sorcery-speed decks get ground to a halt.